TeamOrtho Orthopedics and Sports Medicine Center Located in Linton, Indiana. Call 812-847-3381 to schedule an appointment.

 He’s glad to be coming back to Indiana this year, “after growing up in small town America I have wanted to practice in a place like Greene County where patients are also your neighbors.
 I am looking forward to being involved in the health and well-being of the community.”
 To find out more about the Andrew’s Research and Education Foundation click here.

 TeamOrtho is thrilled to offer athletic training to our local schools and communities.
 Our certified Athletic trainers help enhance performance by optimizing the physical health of student-athletes.
-They can show student-athlete how to properly prepare for high intensity exercise in order to minimize the risk of both catastrophic and chronic injury.
+They can show student-athletes how to properly prepare for high intensity exercise in order to minimize the risk of both catastrophic and chronic injury.
 In the event of an injury they can provide immediate care as well as support the student-athlete throughout the entire injury process.
 This includes preparing for surgery, post-operative care, rehabilitation and returning the student-athlete to competition.
 For more information about TeamOrtho’s Sports Medicine program call 812-847-3381.

 Dylan is a graduate of Bowling Green State University.
 While attending BG he worked with their Division 1 NCAA athletic programs including: football, hockey, baseball, softball, men’s and women’s soccer and tennis.
 He also has experience working alongside physical therapists and primary care physicians.
 He believes that the most important aspect of a sports medicine program is educating athletes, coaches and parents on the current clinically researched methods injury prevention, care, and rehabilitation methods.
 The more that an athlete knows, the less likely they are to be seriously injured.